Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   - ``drop_go``
     The user dropped text on the input field.
   - ``paste_go``
-    The user used Paste & Go feature.
+    The user used Paste and Go feature.
 It is not the same as paste and Enter.
   - ``blur``
     The user unfocused the urlbar.
 This is only valid for ``abandonment``.